jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 type Instruction = `${Action} a ${Fruit}`;
 ```

-Instruction will have the type `"eat a pear"`;
+Instruction will have the string literal type `"eat a pear"`;
 Fun right?

 Yeah fun, but it's not obvious to me yet why I should care.

-## What';'s the use?
+## What's the use?

-Like iI said,
+Like I said,
 it took me a while to find ~~an excuse~~ a reason to use these types.
 The use case I found was to create a set of functions which define
+CSS class names,
+for use as end to end (E2E) test hooks,
-CSS class names using the BEM naming convention.
+using the BEM naming convention.

 That's a lot of words.
 Let me explain.